Dedalus9/openscope-community-predictive-processing/docs/collaboration-policy.md

 ### 4.2 Composition

 The committee includes one representative from each lab contributing data, along with representatives from major data analysis groups.
+It contains representatives from all collaborating laboratories.

-To be determined.
+Composition to be determined:
 - Member 1
 - Member 2
 - …